robcarver17/pysystemtrade/docs/userguide.md

 ```
 #### Forecast weights (estimated using `ForecastCombinedFixed`)

+To estimate forecast weights we need to define which trading rule variations we're using.

 ##### List of trading rules to get forecasts for

 Represented as: (a) list of str, each a rule variation name
                 (b) dict of list of str, each representing the rules for an instrument.
 Keywords: instrument names
 Default: Using all trading rules in the system

-The forecast weights to be used to combine forecasts from different trading rule variations.
+The rules for which forecast weights are to be calculated.
 These can be (a) common across instruments, or (b) specified differently for each instrument.
+If not specified will use all the rules defined in the system.

 YAML: (a)
 ```